Microsoft/azure-docs.cs-cz/articles/search/search-query-odata-filter.md

     Rating gt 0 and Rating lt 3 or Rating gt 7 and Rating lt 10 ((Rating gt 0) and (Rating lt 3)) or ((Rating gt 7) and (Rating lt 10))

-`not` Operátor má nejvyšší prioritu vše – dokonce i vyšší než operátory porovnání.
+Operátor `not` má nejvyšší prioritu, a to i vyšší, než jsou operátory porovnání.
 Proto pokud se pokusíte napsat filtr takto:

     not Rating gt 5